apache/beam-site/src/contribute/contribution-guide.md

 #### Committing website changes

-Follow the same committer process as above, but using `beam-site` and `asf-site`.
+Follow the same committer process as above, but using repository `apache/beam-site` and branch `asf-site`.

-In addition, the committer is responsible for doing the final `jekyll build` to generate the static content, so follow the instructions above to install jekyll.
+In addition, the committer is responsible for doing the final `jekyll build` to generate the static content, so follow the instructions above to install `jekyll`.